elenapakumirzakova/Ip2LocationApp/README.md

 #### Configuration
 Update the appsettings.json with the required configurations:

-  - ApiKey: API key for the third-party geolocation service (update if required).
+  - accessKey: API key for the third-party geolocation service (update if required).

 #### Running the Service
 From the project directory, run: